leahtara/leahtara/README.md

 🛠️ I'm currently building my skills in the field of Cyber security <br>
 🔭 I’m currently working on a querying system for DNS logs <br>
-👯 I’m looking to collaborate on any Cybersec related projects <br>
+👯 I’m looking to collaborate on any Cybersec related project <br>